 Responsibility for funding the major transport improvements should generally be based on similar arrangements to those in the past, however the current administrative arrangements for road funding in the LGA should be reviewed.
-This could include directing potential future state funds for upgrading sections of state roads to building new road links proposed as part of the strategy.
-The projects outlined in this strategy represent an achievable plan for the City's transport future, providing a balance of low cost, shortterm actions and major road infrastructure projects that will require investment from all levels of government.
+This could include directing potential future state funds for upgrading sections of state roads to building new road links proposed as part of the strategy. to further increase with the population and reliance on vehicle travel, in particular private vehicle travel.